gregjacobs/Class.js/README.md

-## onClassExtended (a static initializer)
+## onClassCreated (a static initializer)

-This is a special method that may be defined under the `statics` or `inheritedStatics` section, which is executed when the class is finished being created (i.e. its inheritance chain has been set up, its mixins have been set up, etc).
+This is a special method that may be defined under the `statics` or `inheritedStatics` section, which is executed when the class is finished being created (i.e. its prototype / inheritance chain has been set up, its mixins have been set up, etc).
 This can be used as a static initializer for the class, which you may use to set up the class itself (if there is anything to do at this time).
-Although rarely used, it is very useful for setting up static properties for an entire hierarchy of subclasses (when the `onClassExtended` method exists under `inheritedStatics`).
+Although rarely used, it is very useful for setting up static properties for an entire hierarchy of subclasses (when the `onClassCreated` method exists under `inheritedStatics`).

 As a very simple example, we could assign a unique id for each *class* itself (not instances) in an inheritance heirarchy, including the class that it was originally defined on.

 ```javascript
 var counter = 0;